History of Computer Graphics

 Graphics file formats were becoming more common, with much better compression possible.

-Since the introduction of the VGA (Video Graphics Array) and subsequent extended VGA modes, the IBM PCs could at last display photo-realistic images and movies.
+Since the introduction of the VGA (Video Graphics Array) in the late 1980s and subsequent extended VGA modes, the IBM PCs could at last display photo-realistic images and movies.
 Users could now bring graphics into their computers via scanners, digital cameras, even video capture, and have them displayed on their screen or incorporated into their documents.

 There is now an abundance of different graphic formats for various different types of images and movies.
 The most common of these are GIF, JPG and PNG (for images) or MPG, MP4, WMV and MOV (for movies).